L-Arginine is an amino acid involved in numerous

 Ornithine, arginine, amino acids, and human growth hormone release

-Certain amino acids, such as l arginine and ornithine, can stimulate the release of growth hormone when infused intravenously or administered orally.
-Some individuals ingest amino acids before strength training workouts, thinking that this enhances exercise-induced growth hormone release, thereby promoting greater gains in muscle mass and strength.
-There is a wide range of response of growth hormone release to amino acid administration between different people.
-A number of factors are involved including training status, sex, age, medications, other supplements, and diet.
+Certain amino acids can stimulate the release of growth hormone when infused intravenously or administered orally.
+Some individuals ingest amino acids before strength training workouts thinking that this enhances exercise-induced growth hormone release thereby promoting greater gains in muscle mass and strength.
 Although IV arginine administration consistently leads to increased circulating growth hormone concentration, oral arginine doses that are great enough to induce significant growth hormone release are likely to cause stomach discomfort and diarrhea.
-During exercise, intensity is a major determinant of growth hormone release.
-Up to now, studies have not consistently found that pre-exercise oral amino acid supplementation enhances growth hormone release.
+During exercise intensity is a major determinant of growth hormone release.
+Up to now studies have not consistently found that pre-exercise oral amino acid supplementation to enhance growth hormone release.
 In addition, no major studies have found that oral supplementation with amino acids such as arginine or ornithine before strength training increases muscle mass and strength to a greater extent than strength training alone.
-The use of specific amino acids to stimulate growth hormone release by athletes is probably not worthwhile.

 The kidney plays a major role in arginine metabolism in 3 principal ways: